CoppoloElectronics/MOS-Tron-Envelope-Filter/README.md

 <img src="https://github.com/user-attachments/assets/1784104e-7e7b-422c-9762-f85405191706" width="15%"></img>
 <img src="https://github.com/user-attachments/assets/20b86745-f0fe-4ec6-bcdc-5d087b7a2024" width="15%"></img>

-*The Bypass I/O that you see in the build pictures is not related to this project and is not included in the Gerber files.
+* The Bypass I/O that you see in the build pictures is not related to this project and is not included in the Gerber files.
+You may (or may not) notice that the enclosure pictured has an extra hole in the middle of the lower control set.
+That's because the wrong drill tool template was chosen at the time that this enclosure was ordered.
+The Tayda Drill Tool template linked above is the correct template.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/"><img alt="Creative Commons License" style="border-width:0; width:150px; height:auto" src="https://mirrors.creativecommons.org/presskit/buttons/88x31/png/by-nc-sa.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/4.0/">Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License</a>.